prodk/ParallelUnionFind/Readme.txt

 Eurographics Symposium on Parallel Graphics and Visualisation, 2011, (eds.
 T.Kuhlen, R.Pajarola, K.Zhou).

 _________________________________________________________
-(c) Mykola Prodanov, spring-summer 2014, Odessa, Ukraine.
+(c) Mykola Prodanov, spring-autumn 2014, Odessa, Ukraine.

 _________________________________________________________
 How to use: